MODULOY

 Phase 2: Rapid Adaptation (9-Brand Holding Company)

-After the initial concepts, the client pitched to a 9-brand holding company and won.
+After the initial concepts, the client wanted to pitch to a 9-brand holding company.
 The new challenge: deliver homepage designs for hardware stores, pet supplies, and garden centers with tighter timelines and smaller budgets.

 The deep conceptualization work paid off here.
 I formalized what had been intuitive into a repeatable system: